GeorgePearse/retrocode/docs/guides/assertions.md

 # Assertion Types Reference

-Complete reference for all 7 assertion types supported by AI Backtest.
+Complete reference for all 10 assertion types supported by retrocode.

 ## Overview